 When babies are born with inadequate lung capacity, they can’t get enough oxygen.
 This can involve serious complications and can be fatal.

 - Baby’s kidneys not functioning correctly or they are malformed (amniotic fluid volume is mostly urine in late pregnancy).

 - Procedures such as chorionic villus sampling (CVS).
-This is a test which samples placental tissue and can detect a significant amount of disorders (source).
+This is a test which samples placental tissue and can detect a significant amount of disorders (8).

 - Preterm premature rupture of membranes (PPROM).
-Basically, a medical term for preterm labor.
+Basically, a medical term for preterm breaking of water.

 How Is It Medically Managed?